NickJT/mqtt/docs/mqtt-docs/docs/mqtt-assembler-Assembler.md

 <span class="source-link">[[Source]](src/mqtt-assembler/assembler.md#L-0-8)</span>

 Assembler accepts an array of bytes of arbitrary length received from the TCP buffer.
-It assembles these into MQTT packets, wraps them in the BasePacket class and passess them on the router.
+It assembles these into MQTT packets, wraps them in the BasePacket class and passes them on to the router.
 Incomming TCP buffers may contain:
 1.  one or more complete MQTT packets or
 2.  one or more complete MQTT packets followed by a partial packet